Due to drought in Australia, millions of fish died: 65 km of the river are covered with corpses - ForumDaily

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York

-“This is worrying,” Baumgartner said.
+“This is concerning,” Baumgartner said.

 NSW Green MP Kate Fehrmann said the fish kills are an "existential threat" to river health and water security.